 - Mix milk powder with water and make a thick liquid.
-Take sugar in a saucepan, add 3 tbsp water and let it boil and reach single string consistency syrup.
+Take sugar in a saucepan, add 3 tablespoon water and let it boil and reach single string consistency syrup.
 That is if you take a drop of syrup and stretch between 2 fingers you should see a line (1 string).

 - Take it off the stove, let it cool for a minute or two, then add the milk powder mix and stir well.
 Keep a greased plate ready by the side.

 - In another wide pan, add the ghee and the almond powder and saute until nicely aromatic and golden brown.
 Take care not to burn it.

 - When it is done, add the sugar syrup mix to this and give it a good mix.
 Add rose water and stir well.
 Let this cook on a simmer flame, until it thick and sticky, add the cardamom and nutmeg powder to this.

 - Transfer the paak to the plate and press it flat using a alu-foil/bowl, mark lines using a serrated knife, to ease making squares, later.
 The squares won't harden, they will remain fudge-y.
 The squares will make it easy for you to portion-control this delight.

 - Let it cool well.
 Store it in an air-tight container.
 It stays good and fresh in refrigerator for almost a month.
 Serve it along with tea.